kektan/ded/subpages/fmguide.md

 * `当選` = Hit, you won every ticket
 * `一部当選` = You won some of the tickets

+NOTE2: As noted in the "Before You Read" section, there may be cases where applications are open the same day of a talk-kai or so.
+There are risks to signing up for them, such as payments may not process before the actual timeslot you signed up for.
+Be warned. :ghost:

 * * *